Two-dimensional anisotropic vortex quantum droplets in dipolar Bose-Einstein condensates

 An obvious condition, $\sqrt{n_{e}}>0$, applied to Eq. (\ref{ne}), leads to $ g<g_{\max }\equiv -\varepsilon \approx 3.23$.
 At $g>g_{\max }$, the strong local repulsion overcomes the effective nonlocal attraction, hence no self-bound state can be formed.
-However, at $g>2$, $n_{e}$ becomes very small and the size of the AVQD very large, which makes it difficult to reach $g=g_{\max }$ in the numerical simulations.
-Furthermore, the chemical potential of the equilibrium state is found as
+Actually, $n_{e}$ becomes very small and the size of AVQD very large at $g>2$, which makes it difficult to reach $g_{\max }$ in the numerical solution.
+The chemical potential corresponding to density (\ref{ne}) is

-These analytical predictions are compared to numerical findings below in Figs. \ref{char}(a1-a3,b1-b3).
+These analytical predictions are compared to numerical findings in Figs. \ref {char}(a1-a3,b1-b3).

-To study the AVQD families systematically, we define their effective area, ellipticity, and angular momentum:
+To characterized AVQD families, we define their effective area, aspect ratio, and angular momentum: